Sphere: Enclosed volume

 where r is the radius and d is the diameter of the sphere.
-Archimedes first derived this formula by showing that the volume inside a sphere is twice the volume between the sphere and the circumscribed cylinder of that sphere (having the height and diameter equal to the diameter of the sphere).
+Archimedes first derived this formula (On the Sphere and Cylinder c.
+225 BCE) by showing that the volume inside a sphere is twice the volume between the sphere and the circumscribed cylinder of that sphere (having the height and diameter equal to the diameter of the sphere).
 This may be proved by inscribing a cone upside down into semi-sphere, noting that the area of a cross section of the cone plus the area of a cross section of the sphere is the same as the area of the cross section of the circumscribing cylinder, and applying Cavalieri's principle.
-This formula can also be derived using integral calculus, i.e. disk integration to sum the volumes of an infinite number of circular disks of infinitesimally small thickness stacked side by side and centered along the x-axis from x = −r to x = r, assuming the sphere of radius r is centered at the origin.
+This formula can also be derived using integral calculus (i.e., disk integration) to sum the volumes of an infinite number of circular disks of infinitesimally small thickness stacked side by side and centered along the x-axis from x = −r to x = r, assuming the sphere of radius r is centered at the origin.

 At any given x, the incremental volume (δV) equals the product of the cross-sectional area of the disk at x and its thickness (δx):

 The total volume is the summation of all incremental volumes:

 In the limit as δx approaches zero, this equation becomes:

 At any given x, a right-angled triangle connects x, y and r to the origin; hence, applying the Pythagorean theorem yields: